How do I hear about in-field gleans?

 Can I bring my pet?

 No pets please.
 We love our pets too… but it’s a food safety issue.

 Gleaning Project staff will make the call about one hour ahead of the glean’s scheduled start time.
 You will only be notified if plans change, otherwise we’re gleaning!

 Our email will have the address and location details.
 Sometimes we’ll meet at a roadside location and then head out into the fields together.
 In these cases, RSVP’ing and arriving on time are extra important.
 We’ll specify that need in our emails.

 Can I get a ride?

 Franklin County has The Glean Machine with seating for up to nine volunteers.
-We leave from the SCCAP Chambersburg office about a half hour before the glean starts.
+We leave from the SCCAP Chambersburg office (533 S. Main Street, behind the building) about a half hour before the glean starts.